rivue/Gamified-Study-Tool/README.md

     general:
         - ACCOUNT FOR MOBILE SCREEN SIZES!!
         - ADD SHAD-CN
+        - add support for multiple file upload (possibly)
+        - add other routes back in, eventually
+        - remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen
+            - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff
         - include question prompt generation (e.g. make the answer choices very similar to what you think the user would think, etc...)
         - add default background if you scroll to far (like in main page if you scroll too far down)
         - eventually add footer back (note: requires light mode, discord link, donate link (or we could just not do that), everything in contact page, terms page, copyright(?), and possibly twitter link if we decide to do that)